rapidez/statamic/README.md

 ### Magento Store ID

-It is important to add the Magento store ID in the attributes section within `config/statamic/sites.php` for every site
+It is important to add the Magento store ID in the attributes section within `config/statamic/sites.php` for every site and use the store code as key.
+The current site will be determined based on the `MAGE_RUN_CODE`.
+By default Statamic uses the url for this; that's still the fallback.

 ```php
 'sites' => [